microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-1/solution.md

 ![image](images/chroma_vm_5.png)

 Here, you can set inbound port rules.
 Inbound port rules define who can connect to the VM.
 For now, we want our own IP to be able to access the VM on specific ports.
-In Challenge 2, after we deployed our Azure Function and the Frontend Web App, we'll add inbound port roles for their IPs as well.
+In Challenge 2, after we deployed our Azure Function and the Frontend Web App, we'll add inbound port rules for their IPs as well.

 We'll allow our own IP address to connect to the VM via SSH (for debugging) and on port 8000 (Chroma's port).